Having added and arranged your cameras, you might want to change some of their settings in Watcher. All the available parameters are described below.

-Precise event thumbnails is a number of days for which the precise screenshots of face recognition anr/or ANPR events are available.
+Precise event thumbnails is a number of days for which the precise screenshots of face recognition anr/or LPR events are available.
 These screenshots are displayed on the Events page.
 The object that triggered the detector is guaranteed to be present on the precise screenshot.
 If disabled or the precise screenshot storage time expires but there is an archive for the period, then the first frame of the five-second video segment in which the event occurred is displayed on the Events page.
 In this case, the object that triggered the detector may be present at any place in the video fragment, so you will have to search for it manually.

 The precise screenshots are stored in Flussonic Watcher database.
 Make sure your system complies with the requirements before selecting a long storage period.

 Enable recognition.
-Turning on or off license plate detection and recognition (ANPR) OR face recognition.
+Turning on or off license plate detection and recognition (LPR) OR face recognition.
 When the box is checked, you can select the recognition type in the drop-down list under it as well as click the button to set the detection zone.